SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DataMiner_Agent.md

 ## Upgrading a DataMiner Agent in the Update Center

-From DataMiner 9.0.5 onwards, it is possible to upgrade or update a DMA via the Update Center within DataMiner Cube.
+It is possible to upgrade or update a DMA via the Update Center within DataMiner Cube.

 For detailed steps, go to [Upgrading a DataMiner Agent in the Update Center](xref:Upgrading_a_DataMiner_Agent_in_the_Update_Center).

-Note that this is not recommended for an upgrade to a major DataMiner version that is several versions higher than the current version, e.g. from 9.5 to 10.2.
+Note that this is not recommended for an upgrade to a major DataMiner version that is several versions higher than the current version, e.g. from 9.6 to 10.3.
 In that case, use the Taskbar Utility or System Center and upgrade to one major version at a time, as mentioned above.

 ## Upgrading a DataMiner Agent using DataMiner Taskbar Utility